AionSystem/VERITAS/README.md

 ---

-The CERTUS Engine v2.5 — What 5 Rounds of ADA Red-Teaming Built
+The CERTUS Engine

 The CERTUS Engine is the core of VERITAS — an epistemic scoring system that tells responders how much to trust each report.
-It was refined through 5 rounds of the ADA Red-Team methodology, with each round adding rigor, transparency, and constitutional compliance.

-What the ADA Loop Produced

-Round FSVE EV Key Improvement
-1 0.71 PAC gate, convergence exit, severity rubric
-2 0.74 VELA epistemic veil, ITL anchor, NRP Gate 1
-3 0.78 VELA-OCEAN, TOPOS shape monitoring, LAV gate
-4 0.82 Multi-agent config, FSVE independence, VELA-C
-5 0.85 Two-tier specification, constitutional review, strengths protocol

-Final FSVE EV: 0.85 (VALID)
-TOPOS SGS: 0.92 (DETECTED)
-Status: Production‑Ready

 Scoring Dimensions

 Dimension Weight Description
-Photo Evidence Score (PES) 35% AI analysis via OpenRouter (Claude/DeepSeek) with confidence gate Corroboration Score (COR) 30% Agreement with other reports within 50m; null when no evidence Temporal Freshness (TFR) 20% Linear decay over 48 hours Classification Consistency (CCI) 15% Cross-category logic checks
+Photo Evidence Score (PES) 35% AI analysis via OpenRouter (Claude/DeepSeek) with confidence gate Corroboration Score (COR) 30% Agreement with other reports within 50m Temporal Freshness (TFR) 20% Linear decay over 48 hours Classification Consistency (CCI) 15% Cross-category logic checks